SepenuSelasie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This directory basically dwells on the functions of C programming and nested loops .
+This file contains programs that are created based on the principle of functions and nested loops